-Agreement between Broward County and The School Board of Broward County for consultation Services for on-site oversite to the Gulfstream Early Learning Center.
+First Amendment to the Agreement between Broward County and The School Board of Broward County, Florida, (SBBC) for Funding Assistance for Gulfstream Early Learning Center

-Agreement Broward County and The School Board of Broward County, Florida Status Contract has been approved as to form and legal content.
+Agreement Amendment Broward County and The School Board of Broward County, Florida Status Agreement Amendment has been approved as to form and legal content.
 Financial Impact Statement The potential positive financial impact is \$100,000.
 Managing Department/School Early Learning and Language Acquisition (ELLA) Source of Additional Information Lori Canning, Executive Director - Early Learning Language Acquisition (ELLA) 754-321-1953 Project Description Broward County, through the Commission's Office and Children's Services Administration, has been actively involved in the design, vision, model, and implementation of services at Gulfstream Early Learning Center (redesign of the former Gulfstream Middle School).
-As part of the support for the overall Gulfstream project, Broward County Children's Services Administration is allocating \$100,000 to fund the administrator for the site (Curriculum Supervisor, School Readiness, reporting directly to the Executive Director of Early Learning Language Acquisition).
-This administrator will be responsible for overseeing the daily operations, communications, and connections for the effective implementation of the key Gulfstream Early Learning Center components of: • Early Childhood (0-8) Professional Development (Hub and Lab) Community and State Collaboration • High Quality Early Childhood Education Center (Birth to Pre-K) Family Strengthening and Social Services Connections Adult Education (ESOL, GED, Family Literacy, Technology) Childcare Licensing and Childcare Accreditation • Organization Partnerships (Hispanic Unity of Florida, Healthy Mothers Healthy Babies, SoFIA, Early Learning Coalition, Broward College, Children's Literacy Initiative, Memorial Hospital, etc.) These key focus areas will impact both Broward County Public Schools, teachers and students, along with the Broward Early Childhood community at large.
-The allocation will fund the position from January 29, 2019 to December 31, 2019.
-Additional funding needed to complete the full salary with benefits for the position will be paid out of Broward County Public Schools VPK Department Funds (not general funds).
-Sustainability of the position will be dependent on continuation of external funding.
-Evaluation Plan Exhibit A details goals and deliverables for the identified work of the administrator position, all aligned with the main focus areas of the position: Oversee entry and continued operations of partner organizations housed on site
+As part of the support for the overall Gulfstream project, Broward County Children's Services Administration is allocating \$100,000 to continue funding the site administrator (Curriculum Supervisor, School Readiness, reporting directly to the Executive Director of Early Learning Language Acquisition).
+This administrator will be responsible for overseeing the daily operations, communications, and connections for the effective implementation of the key Gulfstream Early Learning Center components of: • Early Childhood (0-8) Professional Development (Hub and Lab) Community and State Collaboration High Quality Early Childhood Education Center (Birth to Pre-K) Family Strengthening and Social Services Connections Adult Education (ESOL, GED, Family Literacy, Technology) Childcare Licensing and Childcare Accreditation Organization Partnerships (Hispanic Unity of Florida, Healthy Mothers Healthy Babies, South Florida Institute on Aging, Broward College, Early Learning Coalition, University of Central Florida, Children's Literacy Initiative, Memorial Hospital, etc.) These key focus areas will impact both Broward County Public Schools, teachers and students, along with the Broward Early Childhood community at large.
+The allocation will fund the position from March 3, 2020 to December 31, 2020.
+Additional funding needed to complete the full salary with benefits for the position will be paid out of Broward County Public Schools VPK Department Funds.
+This amendment includes up to two (2) additional optional one-year renewal terms.
+Evaluation Plan Exhibit A 2019 Agreement details goals and deliverables for the identified work of the administrator position, all aligned with the main focus areas of the position: Oversee entry and continued operations of partner organizations housed on site